 Common Seashells Of The Oregon Coast (Identification Guide)

-Despite having lived near the Oregon Coast I’ve never learned much about the ocean and the creatures that live in it.
+Despite living near the Oregon Coast for years, I’ve never exactly been what you’d call an expert on the ocean—or the creatures that live in it.

-No, I don’t know what that sea shell is from.
-No, I don’t know what kind of seaweed, jellyfish, or crab that is.
-No, I don’t know if that plant is poisonous or if you can eat those berries.
+No, I don’t know what that shell came from.
+No, I don’t know what kind of jellyfish or crab that is.
+No, I don’t know whether those berries are poisonous or edible.
+Or at least… I didn’t.

 1. Limpets